lhervier/dom-spring/README.md

 ## Install on IBM Domino Server

-Create a new database names "SpringUpdateSite.nsf" at the root of your server, using the "Eclipse Update Site" advanced template.
+Create a new database named "SpringUpdateSite.nsf" at the root of your server, using the "Eclipse Update Site" advanced template.

 Open the database, and click on the "Import local update site" button, and go select the "site.xml" file in the "com.github.lhervier.spring.update" project.